Jeisse/FEN-P5-NeighborhoodMap/README.md

 * Foursquare API powers the site information outside of the map and can get your current locatin to you best view
 * Google maps api was used.
 * Foursquare API was used to search places to then display on the Map
+* To use the functionality "Look arround on my current Location" on Chrome when running app locally, you'll need to run the app on localhost.
+You can use Python's simpleHTTPServer, see this article to set up enviroment: http://www.pythonforbeginners.com/modules-in-python/how-to-use-simplehttpserver/.